 Benefit Description You pay After the calendar year deductible Infertility services (cont.)
-Advantage Ovulation induction cycle(s) while on injectable medication to stimulate the ovaries All charges • Any charges associated with care required to obtain Artificial insemination or ART services (e.g. office, hospital, ultrasounds, laboratory tests, etc); and any charges associated with obtaining sperm for any Artificial insemination or ART procedures except as stated above Services provided in the setting of ovulation induction such as ultrasounds, laboratory studies, and physician services Services associated with cryopreservation or storage of cryopreserved eggs and embryos (e.g. office, hospital, ultrasounds, laboratory tests etc.) Services and supplies related to the above mentioned services, including sperm processing • The purchase of donor sperm and any charges for the storage of sperm; the purchase of donor eggs and any charges associated with care of the donor required for donor egg retrievals or transfers or gestational carriers (or surrogacy); all charges associated with a gestational carrier program for the covered person or the gestational carrier Reversal of sterilization surgery • Treatment for infertility when the cause of the infertility was a previous sterilization with or without surgical reversal Injectable fertility drugs, including but not limited to menotropins, hCG, GnRH agonists, and IVIG Cost of home ovulation predictor kits or home pregnancy kits • Drugs related to the treatment of non-covered benefits • Infertility services that are not reasonably likely to result in success Elective fertility preservation, such as egg freezing sought due to natural aging Infertility treatments such as in vitro fertilization that might be needed after the necessary medical intervention Storage costs Allergy care Advantage Testing and treatment In-network: 30% of our Plan allowance Allergy injections Out-of-network: 50% of our Plan allowance and Allergy serum any difference between our allowance and the billed amount.
+Advantage Not covered: All charges • All infertility services associated with or in support of an Advanced Reproductive Technology (ART) cycle.
+These include, but are not limited to: - Imaging, laboratory services, and professional services - In vitro fertilization (IVF) - Zygote intrafallopian transfer (ZIFT) - Gamete intrafallopian transfer (GIFT) - Cryopreserved embryo transfers - Gestational carrier cycles - Any related services, products or procedures (such as intracytoplasmic sperm injection (ICSI) or ovum microsurgery). • Cryopreservation (freezing), storage or thawing of eggs, embryos, sperm or reproductive tissue (unless noted as covered) All charges associated with or in support of surrogacy arrangements for you or the surrogate.
+A surrogate is a female carrying her own genetically related child with the intention of the child being raised by someone else, including the biological father Any charges associated with care required to obtain ART services (e.g. office, hospital, ultrasounds, laboratory tests, etc); and any charges associated with obtaining sperm for ART procedures except as stated above • Services associated with cryopreservation or storage of cryopreserved eggs and embryos (e.g. office, hospital, ultrasounds, laboratory tests etc.) • Services and supplies related to the above mentioned services, including sperm processing • The purchase of donor sperm and any charges for the storage of sperm; the purchase of donor eggs and any charges associated with care of the donor required for donor egg retrievals or transfers or gestational carriers (or surrogacy); all charges associated with a gestational carrier program for the covered person or the gestational carrier Reversal of sterilization surgery • Treatment for infertility when the cause of the infertility was a previous sterilization with or without surgical reversal.
+This includes tubal ligation, hysterectomy and vasectomy only if obtained as a form of voluntary sterilization Cost of home ovulation predictor kits or home pregnancy kits Drugs related to the treatment of non-covered benefits • Infertility services that are not reasonably likely to result in success • Elective fertility preservation, such as egg freezing sought due to natura aging • Infertility treatments such as in vitro fertilization that might be needed after the necessary medical intervention Storage costs